Patrons of Salmon River JSD 243,

 The election for the Supplemental Levy is coming near.
 Please see attached “Fact Sheet” for more information on the Supplemental Levey.
 Most importantly, remember to Vote.

 Voting locations: Salmon River Heritage Center of Canyon Pines RV Park.

 Ballots are mailed to all Adams County Voters and some of Idaho Count’s North voters.

 The state of Idaho continues to under fund education, leaving schools without the needed funds to meet educational requirements.
 This Levy replaces last years, this is not an additional Levyand supplements our income to maintain our current operationsand covers the state’s shortfall

-for basic operation, special education, advanced placement courses, extra-curricular activities such as BPA, athletics, and much more.This Levy will show on your December 2019-2020 tax assessment bills.
+for basic operation, special education, advanced placement courses, extra-curricular activities such as BPA, athletics, and much more.This Levy will show on next years tax assessment bills.

 How much will it cost me on my taxes?

 For more information on how to figure your homeowner exemption visit: http://tax.idaho.gov/i-1051.cfm

 Are we going to need a supplemental Levy every year?